-Few things satisfy the palate more than a bowl of steaming hot, spicy hot Creole gumbo, and nowhere is there a better place to celebrate it than in Treme, believed to be the oldest neighborhood of free African Americans in the United States.
+Few things satisfy the palate more than a bowl of steaming-hot, spicy-hot Creole gumbo, and nowhere is there a better place to celebrate it than in Treme, on of the oldest neighborhoods not only in New Orleans but also the United States.
+And what better experience than a festival to bring it all together?
+Treme Creole Gumbo Festival does just that.

-Ground Zero for the New Orleans food and fun is Congo Square and Louis Armstrong Park, in the neighborhood now widely known from the HBO hit series “Treme.”
-Hosted by the New Orleans Jazz & Heritage Festival and Foundation, the Creole Gumbo Fest is a celebration of all things that make New Orleans unique: its food, its music, its art and its ambience that draws millions of visitors from all over the world every year.
+The festival is held in Congo Square and Louis Armstrong Park, in the neighborhood now widely known from the HBO hit series “Treme.”
+Hosted by the New Orleans Jazz & Heritage Festival and Foundation, the Treme Creole Gumbo Fest is a celebration of all things that make New Orleans unique: its food, its music, its art and its ambiance that draws millions of visitors from all over the world every year.

 The highlight of the Treme Creole Gumbo Festival, in addition to the gumbo of its theme, is the great traditional New Orleans jazz performed by its world-renowned New Orleans brass bands.
 Ten of them will be performing over the two days of the festival, five on each day.
 The schedule is as follows: